jnalanko/VOMM/README.md

 * The [cmake][cmake] build system.
 * A 64-bit operating system.
 Either Mac OS X or Linux are currently supported.

-This repository includes code from [lz-rlbwt][PREZZA] by Nicola Prezza for the run-length-encoded BWT.

 Installing and testing
 ------------